12anonymouz12/Automated-Trading-Bot-V1/README.md

-# 📈 Automated Trading Bot (Angel One API)
+# 📈 Automated Trading Bot (Angel One SmartAPI)

-This project is a **Python-based automated trading bot** built using the **Angel One SmartAPI**, designed to execute trades based on a **Range Filter strategy**.
-It follows a modular architecture, making it easy to extend, test, and customize.
+A modular, production-oriented **algorithmic trading system** built in Python using the **Angel One SmartAPI**.
+The bot implements a **Range Filter–based strategy** to identify trend breakouts while minimizing market noise, with support for configurable risk management and backtesting.

 ---

-## 🚀 Features
+## 🚀 Overview

-- 📊 Automated trade execution using Angel One API
-- 📉 Range Filter strategy for signal generation
-- 🔐 Secure login with OTP + MPIN
-- ⚙️ Configurable parameters via `config.json`
-- 🧩 Modular design (data, signals, orders, risk separated)
-- 🧪 Backtesting using historical OHLC data
-- 📝 Logging system for trades and errors
+This project is designed as a **scalable and extensible trading framework**, separating concerns across data acquisition, signal generation, order execution, and risk control.
+It enables both **live trading** and **strategy validation using historical data**.

 ---

-## 🗂️ Project Structure
-├── config.json
-├── main.py
-├── login.py
-├── login_test.py
-├── data_fetcher.py
-├── signal_generator.py
-├── order_manager.py
-├── risk_manager.py
-├── backtest.py
-├── logs/
-├── *.csv
+## ✨ Key Features

+- **Automated Trade Execution**
+  Seamless integration with Angel One SmartAPI for real-time order placement and management

+- **Strategy Engine (Range Filter)**
+  Filters price noise and detects breakout conditions for signal generation

+- **Secure Authentication**
+  Login flow using OTP + MPIN

+- **Config-Driven Architecture**
+  Centralized configuration (`config.json`) for instruments, parameters, and risk settings

+- **Modular Design**
+  Clean separation of components for maintainability and scalability

+- **Backtesting Capability**
+  Evaluate strategy performance using historical OHLC datasets

+- **Logging & Debugging Support**
+  Structured logging for trades, signals, and system events

 ---

-## ⚙️ How It Works
+## ⚙️ System Workflow

-1. Login using Angel One SmartAPI
+1. **Authenticate** with Angel One SmartAPI
-2. Fetch market data (live or historical)
+2. **Fetch Market Data** (live or historical)
-3. Generate buy/sell signals using Range Filter
+3. **Generate Trading Signals** via Range Filter logic
-4. Apply risk management rules
-5. Execute trades automatically
-6. Log results for tracking
+4. **Apply Risk Controls** (position sizing, limits, etc.)
+5. **Execute Orders** through broker API
+6. **Log & Monitor** system activity

 ---

-## 🛠️ Tech Stack

-- Python
-- Angel One SmartAPI
-- Pandas
-- JSON
+## 🧠 Strategy Description

+The **Range Filter Strategy** is designed to reduce market noise by smoothing price action within a defined range.
+Trade signals are generated when the price **breaks out of the filtered range**, indicating potential directional momentum.

 ---

-## 📌 Strategy Overview

-The Range Filter strategy reduces market noise by filtering price movements within a defined range.
-Trades are triggered when price breaks out of the filtered range, indicating potential trends.
+## 🛠️ Technology Stack

+- **Language:** Python
+- **API:** Angel One SmartAPI
+- **Data Handling:** Pandas
+- **Configuration:** JSON

 ---

 ## 🧪 Backtesting

-- Uses CSV OHLC data (e.g., TATAPOWER, YESBANK)
+The framework supports offline testing using historical OHLC datasets (CSV format), enabling:

-- Helps evaluate strategy performance before live deployment
+- Strategy validation before deployment
+- Performance evaluation across instruments
+- Parameter tuning and optimization

 ---

-This project is for educational purposes only.
-Trading involves financial risk.
-Use at your own discretion.
+This project is intended for **educational and research purposes only**.
+Algorithmic trading involves substantial financial risk.
+The author assumes no responsibility for any financial losses incurred through the use of this software.